tldr-pages/tldr/pages/common/gcpdiag.md

 > Run in a docker container or in GCP Cloudshell.
 > More information: <https://github.com/GoogleCloudPlatform/gcpdiag>.

-- Runs gcpdiag on your project, returning all rules:
+- Run `gcpdiag` on your project, returning all rules:

 `gcpdiag lint --project={{GCP Project ID}}`